labstreaminglayer/App-MeasurementComputing/README.md

 # LSL-MeasurementComputing

 (Unsupported) Labstreaminglayer application for Measurement Computing device(s).

-This application was pulled out of another private repository (ExperimentSystem).
+This application was pulled out of another private repository (SachsLab/ExperimentSystem).
 It is no longer in use and only very limited support is available.

 ## Build